particle-iot/docs/src/content/tutorials/device-cloud/console.md

 You can also take certain actions on devices from this view, such as renaming the device and unclaiming it from your account.

-### Event Logs
+### Events

-The Logs feature provides a clean interface to view event information in real-time, just from your devices.
+The Events feature provides a clean interface to view event information in real-time, just from your devices.
 We're hoping that this is handy both while debugging code during development, and checking out recent activity on your device once you power-on your finished project.
 Tailored around improving the experience of browsing logs, the page provides a handful of tools, like filtering, modifiers which enable you to narrow down your search for events, making it easier to view only the data that is relevant to you.
 In this view, you'll only see events that come in while the browser window is open.

 To visit the page go to [https://console.particle.io/events](https://console.particle.io/events)